mendes-dev-zz/payment-project/README.md

 1. Make sure that you have `git` properly set up in your machine and you have access to `Github`
 ```
 - How to set up Git: https://docs.github.com/en/github/getting-started-with-github/set-up-git
-- How to set up a GutHub Account: https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account
+- How to set up a GitHub Account: https://docs.github.com/en/github/getting-started-with-github/signing-up-for-a-new-github-account
 ```

 2. Open the terminal